-- The aims of the Association are:
+2) The aims of the Association are:

-• Partnership-based coordination of interests and cooperation between users of the product configuration software and SAP with the aim of expanding and improving the software.
+• Partnership-based coordination of interests and cooperation between users of the product configuration software and SAP SE with the aim of expanding and improving the software.

-• Influencing the development policy and orientation of SAP in the interests of SAP users in relation to the development of new products, and the further development of existing products, services and guidelines, particularly in connection with product configuration.
+• Influencing the development policy and orientation of SAP SE in the interests of SAP users in relation to the development of new products, and the further development of existing products, services and guidelines, particularly in connection with variant configuration.

-The exchange of information between members will be mainly promoted at regular conferences (CWG conferences).
+• The exchange of information between members will be mainly promoted at regular conferences (CWG conferences).

 3) The Association is active globally and is not restricted to any one country or region.